noahehall/theBookOfNoah/0current/systemdesign.md

   - usually dont have authority to make changes to production, but can to dev, UAT and staging
   - can edit a subset of global application variables and/or apply personal variables to non-production environments for testing

+## key questions

+before you can design a system, you need to understand the business requirements, existing infrastructure, and capabilities of the IT determine to manage and iterate

+- whats the level of technical maturity: example for automation & infrastructure as code (terraform)
+  - manual
+    - infrastructre is provisioned through a UI/CLI
+    - configuration changes do not leave a traceable history, and arent always visible
+    - limited or no naming standards in place

+  - semi-automated
+    - infrastructure provisioned thorugh a combination of UI/CLI, IaaC and scripts/config management
+    - traceability is limited, e.g. different record-keeping methods used across the organization
+    - rollbacks hard to achieve due to differing record-keeping methods

+  - infrastructure as code
+    - provisioned via a tool (e.g. Terraform)
+    - provisioning and deployment processes are automated
+    - infrastructure configuration is consistent, with all necessary details fully documented (nothing siloed in sysadmins head)
+    - source files stored in version control to record editing history, and if necessary, rollback to older versions
+    - configuration is split into modules to promote consistent reuse of organizations common architectural patterns

 ## components

 various components exist when designing a system, understanding the specific components in isolation and planning how they should holistically work together to meet business requirements is the main goal of system design

+- components can/should be global|differentiated across the organization

 - application layer
   - frontend: